EpicWatermelon/rename_paper_PDF_filename/README.md

-# rename_paper_title
+# rename paper title
-code for renaming papers' title using pdfminer3k
+code for renaming paper's title using pdfminer3k

 a tiny project